uva-bi-sdad/DSPG-Manual/docs/src/Infrastructure/Rivanna/Config.md

 gpg --full-generate-key
 ```

 and follow the instructions.
 You should use your UVA email address and select the RSA algorithm with size 4096 bits.

+!!! tip

+	If you plan on making commits using your UVA email persona from your personal system we recommend using the same GPG key.
+You can export and import GPG keys across machines.

+!!! tip

+	When working with Git in your personal system, we recommend using the [Git Kraken](https://www.gitkraken.com/) (a GUI client).
+Students and educators can get a premium license for free!
+It also offers a GUI easy way to generate SSH/GPG keys and add them to GitHub.

+### Adding the key to GitHub

 Follow the [instructions](https://help.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account) from GitHub on how to register the GPG key.

 You can make it the default and sign all your commits with it through